-What is skilled care?
+What is medical care?

-Skilled Care is prescribed by a physician and the care is provided by a licensed professional such as a nurse or physical therapist.
+Medical Care is prescribed by a physician and the care is provided by a licensed professional such as a nurse or physical therapist.
 Visits are brief, task oriented and are covered by Medicare/Medicaid and most payers for a short period of time, like a few weeks.
 This is often ordered after a surgical procedure, hospitalization or after discharge from a nursing home.

 Is my doctor involved?